The Role of Medication In Alcohol Addiction Recovery

 If you drink alcohol, constantly, throughout a 24 hour period, find you feel unwell if you do not drink for 4-6 hours or wake up in withdrawal: You need medical intervention.

 The standardised treatment for alcohol withdrawal is a benzodiazepine.
-There are various ones and, usually, a short acting one is used.
+A short acting one is used.
 This is to ensure you don’t become addicted to it.
 How many tablets/capsules you need and for how long is dependent on your clinicians assessment.
 Your age, other medications, how much you drink, etc are all vitals components of an assessment and prescribing decision.

 If you think you can lock yourself in your bedroom with a bucket, a roll of toilet paper and some bottled water to ride it out: Forget it.
 You are putting your life at risk.
 While the early signs of withdrawal may be minimal (and for some they will pass on their own) you will soon encounter serious problems, including seizures and possible delirium.
 These are acute medical emergencies.